Freedombase/meteor-legal-management/README.md

 #### `freedombase:legal.agreements.agreeBy`
 Give agreement to the given document by the currently logged in user.
    * @param `what` {String|Array} Ids or abbreviations of the legal document
+   * @param `userId` {String} Optionally send userId in cases when user is logging in or creating account.
+Logged in user will take precedent before this param.
    * @returns {Array} Array of results of update functions

 #### `freedombase:legal.agreements.revokeBy`